Approved at the AGM, May 26, 2001

 3.3 To serve as a vehicle for advocacy, networking and promoting the profession of counselling and psychotherapy in Canada;

-3.4 To provide opportunities for counsellors and psychotherapists to develop and share best practices, research, position papers and professional development;
+3.4 To provide opportunities for counsellors and psychotherapists to develop and share effective practices, research, position papers and professional development;

 3.5 To serve as a direct link with other professional counselling and psychotherapy associations provincially, nationally and internationally, thereby providing for the presentation and the achievement of mutually sought aims and objectives.